Hylinuan/AnimalAdoptionWeb/README.md

 1. Multi-user levels and platforms
   > Admin: Modify user data and levels
   >
-  > Manager: Modify website content
-  >
   > User: Can view website content and adopt
   >
-  > Guest: Can view website but can NOT adopt
+  > Guest: Can view website but can not adopt

 2. Database
   - functions